What Makes Stainless Steel 'Stainless'?

 How 'Stainless' is Stainless?

 A popular misconception is that all grades of stainless steel are completely immune to rust.
 The truth is that, in actuality; stainless steels are resistant to rust – some more so than others.
-In certain environments and under certain conditions, even the most resilient grades of stainless steel will fall victim to oxidisation and corrosion, although this will can take many years.
+In certain environments and under certain conditions, even the most resilient grades of stainless steel will fall victim to oxidisation and corrosion, although this can take many years.
 Stainless steels can lose their chemical resistance in a number of ways, one of which is complete submersion in water, which prevents oxygen from reacting with the metal’s surface, and can prevent a chromium oxide layer from reforming if scratched or damaged.
 Non-specialised grades of stainless steel can also be damaged at very high temperatures (upwards of 400°C), where chromium atoms bond with carbon, causing chromium deficiencies in the metal’s surface.
 One of the most common testing procedures for the chemical resistance and quality of stainless steels is a salt spray test.
 This procedure exposes the material to a highly concentrated chloride environment, which is intended to simulate a long period of heavy use.
 In a salt spray test, stainless steels do corrode, but the purpose of the test is usually not to determine whether or not the material survives, but how quickly, and with what severity the corrosion occurs.